ghostdevv/svelte-turnstile/README.md

 We need to validate the captcha token server side before we do any action on the server, this is to ensure no forgery occured.
 We can create a simple validate function:

-If you are using a HTML Form and POSTing to a server you can get the `cf-turnstile-response` property to get the `token`, otherwise you can use the `on:turnstile-callback` event in svelte to keep track of the token and send it to your backend.
+If you are using a HTML Form and POSTing to a server you can get the `cf-turnstile-response` (or what you configured it to using the `formsField` option) property to get the `token`, otherwise you can use the `on:turnstile-callback` event in svelte to keep track of the token and send it to your backend.

 ```ts
 interface TokenValidateResponse {